-2. Riedel thyroiditis: A very rare fibrosing thyroiditis, which gradually involves the whole thyroid gland and other tissues of the neck (the thyroid gland is very hard on palpation).
+2. Riedel thyroiditis: Very rare fibrosing thyroiditis, which gradually involves the whole thyroid gland and other tissues of the neck (the thyroid gland is very hard on palpation).
 Patients may develop dyspnea, recurrent laryngeal nerve palsy, Horner syndrome, or hypoparathyroidism.
 Fine-needle biopsy (FNB) does not yield diagnostic samples.
 Total thyroidectomy is practically impossible; the tracheal compression can be reduced by wedge resection of the thyroid isthmus.
 Treatment with glucocorticoids is sometimes effective.

-3. Chronic interferon alpha–induced thyroiditis: In persons with a genetic predisposition, interferon alpha induces the production of autoantibodies, including antithyroid antibodies, thus increasing the risk of developing subacute lymphocytic thyroiditis, chronic autoimmune thyroiditis, or (rarely) Graves disease.
+3. Chronic interferon alpha–induced thyroiditis: In persons with a genetic predisposition interferon alpha induces the production of autoantibodies, including antithyroid antibodies, thus increasing the risk of developing subacute lymphocytic thyroiditis, chronic autoimmune thyroiditis, or (rarely) Graves disease.
 Thyroiditis is not fully reversible.

 4. Chronic amiodarone-induced thyroiditis: The drug causes hypothyroidism or (less frequently) thyrotoxicosis (amiodarone-induced thyrotoxicosis [AIT]).
 Type 1 AIT is caused by excess iodine, coming from the amiodarone molecule, which is used as a substrate for the synthesis of thyroid hormones (increased production of thyroid hormones in patients with subclinical disorders or in genetically predisposed persons).
 Type 2 AIT is a chronic thyroiditis causing destruction of the previously structurally intact thyroid gland and release of excess thyroid hormones to the circulation (the production of thyroid hormones is not increased).